mpb10/powershell-yt-dlp/README.md

 1. Download the release .zip file and extract it to a folder.
 1. Run the `Install and upgrade powershell-yt-dlp` shortcut.
 This will install the script to `%USERPROFILE%\scripts\powershell-yt-dlp` and create start menu shortcuts.

+**To Update:**

+1. Navigate to the `%USERPROFILE%\scripts\powershell-yt-dlp\bin` folder.
+1. Run the `Install and upgrade powershell-yt-dlp` shortcut.
+This will update the script files and executables.

 #

 To uninstall this script and its shortcuts, open a PowerShell command prompt and run the following commands: